Harley, stung by tariffs, shifts some production overseas

 President Donald Trump has used Harley-Davidson as an example of a U.S. business that is being harmed by trade barriers.
 Yet Harley has warned consistently against tariffs, saying they would negatively impact sales.

-Harley-Davidson Inc. sold almost 40,000 motorcycles in the Europe Union last year, generating revenue second only to the United States, according to the Milwaukee company.
+Harley-Davidson Inc. sold almost 40,000 motorcycles in the European Union last year, generating revenue second only to the United States, according to the Milwaukee company.

 The maker of the iconic American motorcycle said in a regulatory filing Monday that EU tariffs on its motorcycles exported from the U.S. jumped between 6 percent and 31 percent, which translates into an additional, incremental cost of about $2,200 per average motorcycle exported from the U.S. to the EU.